-FIR (First Information Report) and Law
+FIR (First Information Report) is the pillar of criminal cases.

 Comparative Case Study

 In the AIR 1930 Mad.
-632 states that If a witness during session trial makes a different statement to that attributed to the witness in the FIR that discredit the witness in the session court but does not make the statement in the FIR, evidence upon that matter in the case.
+632 states that If a witness during session trial makes a different statement to that attributed to the witness in the FIR that discredits the witness in the session court but does not make the statement in the FIR, the evidence upon that matter in the case.

 Evidentiary Values of FIR under Evidence Act